huderlem/porymap/docs/_sources/manual/scripting-capabilities.rst.txt

    Called when the mouse exits the map.

-.. js:function:: onMapResized(oldWidth, oldHeight, newWidth, newHeight)
+.. js:function:: onMapResized(oldWidth, oldHeight, delta)

    Called when the dimensions of the map are changed.